joseluisllovet/Budget-App/README.md

 Reach out to me via LinkedIn or GitHub, accessible through the icons on my site, or raise an issue here.

-Thanks for dropping by, and I hope you find my portfolio insightful!
+Thanks for dropping by, and I hope you find my Budget App insightful!